How to use Power BI Role Level Security

 Import the RLS table into Power BI.
 A relationship should automatically be created between the two columns, but it never hurts to check...

-Step 2: Set up the RLS
+Step 2: Define the RLS Rules

 The next step is to enter a very simple DAX formula in the RLS window back in Power BI.
 Navigate to the Modeling tab, then click "Manage Roles".